ThiagoJoseSousa/ThiagoJoseSousa/README.md

   <img align="center" src="https://github-readme-stats.anuraghazra1.vercel.app/api?username=ThiagoJoseSousa&show_icons=true&line_height=27&include_all_commits=true" alt="My github stats" />

 ### What I do

-I specialize in creating websites, and I prioritize writing clean code in my projects.
-As a practice, I avoid using third-party libraries in my study cases.
-Web development is my passion, and I believe that utilizing the tools and resources that people have spent so much effort creating is truly amazing.
+I'm a web developer with a focus on crafting clean, testable, and high-quality code.
+I love reading documentation to stay up-to-date with the latest trends and best practices in the industry.
+Utilizing the tools and resources created by others is truly amazing, and I believe in harnessing their power to bring my projects to life.

 ## My skills 📜

 ### Web technologies
+- Next.JS
+- Jest/TDD
 - React
+- Jquery
 - Firebase
 - SCSS
-- Jquery
+- TailWindCSS
 - Bootstrap5
 - Webpack
 - JavaScript
-- UX
 - Git
-- NPM
 - HTML5, CSS3

 ### Productivity utilities